UDR Four

-The UDR Four were four members of the 2nd Battalion, Ulster Defence Regiment who were convicted of the murder of Adrian Carroll in 1983 due to a miscarriage of justice.
+The UDR Four were four members of the 2nd Battalion, Ulster Defence Regiment who were convicted of the murder of Adrian Carroll in 1983.
 Adrian Carroll was the brother of the Sinn Féin councillor Tommy Carroll.
-Three of the Ulster Defence Regiment soldiers (Noel Bell, James Hegan and Winston Allen) were acquitted on appeal in 1992.
+Three of the soldiers (Noel Bell, James Hegan and Winston Allen) were acquitted on appeal in 1992.
 However a fourth, Neil Latimer, had his conviction upheld and served 14 years in prison before being released under the Good Friday Agreement.
-Latimer, who continues to plead his innocence to the present day, unsuccessfully appealed against his conviction on several occasions, and his three appeals against the same conviction are unprecedented in British legal history.
+Latimer, who continues to plead his innocence to the present day, unsuccessfully appealed against his conviction on several occasions.

 Murder of Adrian Carroll

-On 8 November 1983, at around 4:30pm in the afternoon, 24-year-old Catholic civilian Adrian Carroll was shot several times with a pistol in an alleyway a few yards from his house on Abbey Street in Armagh City.
-Despite being rushed to Craigavon Hospital, Carroll was pronounced dead at 7:20pm, with the cause of death recorded as being due to a gunshot wound to the head.Although Carroll was not a paramilitary himself, he was the brother of Rodney Carroll, who was an Irish National Liberation Army member killed by undercover Royal Ulster Constabulary officers the previous year.
-In a later coded message to Downtown Radio, Carrol's murder was claimed by the "Protestant Action Force" (PAF), which was a cover name used mostly by rogue members of the Ulster Volunteer Force (UVF) who carried out attacks on their own initiative without the approval of the organization's senior leadership.
+On 8 November 1983, at around 4:30pm, 24-year-old Catholic civilian Adrian Carroll was shot several times with a pistol in an alleyway a few yards from his house on Abbey Street in Armagh City.
+Despite being rushed to Craigavon Hospital, Carroll was pronounced dead at 7:20pm, with the cause of death recorded as being due to a gunshot wound to the head.
+Although Carroll was not a paramilitary himself, he was the brother of Rodney Carroll, who was an Irish National Liberation Army member killed by undercover Royal Ulster Constabulary officers the previous year.
+In a later coded message to Downtown Radio, Carrol's murder was claimed by the Protestant Action Force, which was a cover name used mostly by rogue members of the Ulster Volunteer Force (UVF) who carried out attacks on their own initiative without the approval of the organization's senior leadership.